finbourne/lusid-sdk-java/sdk/docs/StructuredResultDataApi.md

 > PagedResourceListOfVirtualRow getVirtualDocumentRows(scope, code, source, resultType, effectiveAt, asAt, page, limit, filter)

-[EARLY ACCESS] GetVirtualDocumentRows: Get Virtual Document Rows
+GetVirtualDocumentRows: Get Virtual Document Rows

 Retrieve the rows of the virtual document with the specified identifiers and the given effectiveAt date time.
 Get virtual document rows merges multiple StructuredResultData items upserted with UpsertStructuredResultData  for a single StructuredResultDataId.
 Since an item of StructuredResultData is always upserted with a StructuredResultDataId, of which  effectiveAt is a part, then merging across the asAt dimension is supported but not merging across the  effectiveAt dimension.